umraiz-ai/mediclip_Jan_25/README.md

 This code version runs perfectly with changed Necker.py file.
 Now primarily two files are changed in this branch.
 Adapter and Necker.py.
-The training started from 0.8825 AUROC in the first 3 epochs.
+The training 0.9328, AUROC
 But later on never exceeded it.